keldenl/gpt-llama.cpp/README.md

 _See all demos [here](https://github.com/keldenl/gpt-llama.cpp/blob/master/docs/demos.md)._

-## Quickstart
+## Quickstart Installation

 ### Prerequisite
-⚠️ THIS IS REQUIRED ⚠️
+⚠️ **THIS IS REQUIRED** ⚠️

 Setup [`llama.cpp`](https://github.com/ggerganov/llama.cpp) by following the instructions in the [llama.cpp README](https://github.com/ggerganov/llama.cpp#usage).

-_IF YOU'RE HAVING ISSUES GETTING LLAMA.CPP WORKING ON WINDOWS, DOWNLOAD THE LATEST RELEASE AVX ZIP FROM https://github.com/ggerganov/llama.cpp/releases.
+🔴🔴 _WINDOWS USERS: IF YOU'RE HAVING ISSUES GETTING GPT-LLAMA.CPP OR LLAMA.CPP WORKING (MISSING MAKE.EXE FILE?), YOU CAN INSTEAD DOWNLOAD THE LATEST RELEASE AVX ZIP FROM https://github.com/ggerganov/llama.cpp/releases.
 EXTRACT.
 COPY TO \LLAMA.CPP\ FOLDER.
-THAT SHOULD WORK._
+PROFIT.
+THAT SHOULD WORK.
+YOU'RE WELCOME._ 🔴🔴

 Confirm that `llama.cpp` works by running an example `./examples/chat.sh` in the `llama.cpp` project folder.
 Once confirmed, you may now move on to 1 of the 2 below methods to get up and running.